Stroller15/Stroller15/README.md

 Greetings, fellow humans and future AI overlords!
 As I stand on the precipice of graduating from the hallowed halls of computer science, I can't help but feel like a caffeinated code ninja ready to unleash a legion of bug-free software upon the world.
 They say laughter is the best medicine, but I'm here to prove that a well-written code comment can also do wonders for the soul.

 Feel open to strike up conversations about anything tech-related or explore potential collaborations on projects.
-My virtual door is always open for engaging discussions and joint coding ventures!
+My virtual door is always open for engaging discussions!

 #### Goal - *Be in the top 1% in whatever I am doing.*